-Two classroom parties for Grades Pre-K-5 are scheduled during the school year: Halloween and Valentine's Day.
+Two classroom parties are scheduled during the school year: Halloween and Valentine's Day.
 Room parents assist with these parties and keep the classroom teacher informed as plans are made.
 Parents/students are divided into two groups to provide a reasonable treat and paper products.
 At different levels, parties are handled differently.
 Room parents will keep parents informed.

-Halloween costumes should not convey any hostile/violent characters and should reflect our Catholic identity.
+\\Halloween costumes should not convey any hostile/violent characters and should reflect our Catholic identity.
 Toy weapons of any kind are not allowed.